Acts 18

 Acts 18:9-11The Lord's Vision: "I Have Much People Here"

 Gallio is the Roman deputy of Achaia.
 The Jews have grown bold enough to drag Paul before the magistrate.
 They accuse him of persuading men to worship contrary to the law.
 But Gallio refuses the case.
 He says: "If it were a matter of wrong or wicked lewdness, I would hear you.
 But if it is a question of your law, look to it yourselves."
-Gallio treats Christianity as an internal Jewish dispute, not a crime against Rome.
-He will not judge it1.
+Gallio treats the matter as an internal Jewish dispute, beyond Roman jurisdiction.
+He will not judge it.
 He drives them from the court.

 Acts 18:18-21Through Ephesus to Antioch